kensho-technologies/graphql-compiler/README.md

 ## Query cost estimation

-Due to GraphQL's easy-to-use nature, it's very easy for the user to write a query that can use a lot of memory and/or have a long execution time.
-So it might be worthwhile to estimate a query's cost (in terms of time taken and memory used) using statistics about the  without actually executing the query on the database.
+Due to GraphQL's easy-to-use nature, queries that use a lot of memory and/or have a long execution time can happen often.
+For better user-friendliness, it might be worthwhile to estimate a query's cost (in terms of time taken and memory used) using statistics without executing the query on the database.
 Since the time and memory required for query execution varies depending on the underlying database, as a rough proxy, we estimate the number of result rows for the given query i.e. the query's cardinality.

 These estimates can be used to improve user-friendliness for query execution.
 For example, the esimates can be used to warn users about a query that asks for too many results.